VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 The term **Bounded Context** comes from the book "Domain-Driven Design:
 Tackling Complexity in the Heart of Software" by Eric Evans.
-In brief, this concept is introduced as a way to decompose a large, complex system into more manageable pieces: a large system is composed of multiple bounded contexts.
+In brief, Evans introduces this conceptas a way to decompose a large, complex system into more manageable pieces: a large system is composed of multiple bounded contexts.
 Each bounded context is the context for its own self-contained domain model, and has its own **Ubiquitous Language**.
 You can also view a bounded context as autonomous business component defining clear consistency boundaries: one bounded context typically communicates with another bounded context by raising events.

 > **BharathPersona:** When you use the CQRS pattern, you often use
 > events to communicate between bounded contexts.
 There are alternative